 - Sales role: Sales representatives sell products, goods, and services to B2C, B2B, or both types of customers.
 Sales representatives work with customers to find what they want, create solutions, and ensure a smooth sales process.
 Sales representatives will work to find new sales leads through business directories, client referrals, etc.

 - Sales support roles: Account executives and sales development representatives (SDRs) are on a third team, separate from marketing and sales, and they have one exclusive focus: to review, contact, and qualify marketing-generated leads and deliver them to sales account execs.

 You need to create a sales and marketing alignment strategy.
-The marketing feeds the sales pipeline and marketing determines the incubation level once a lead is accepted (MQL).
-If you implement these strategies using an automated marketing process, you can help create harmony between sales and six stats of your company.
+The marketing feeds the sales pipeline, and determines the incubation level once a lead is accepted (MQL).
+If you implement these strategies using an automated marketing process, you can help create harmony between sales and the six stats of your company.

 It’s a sales role in converting interest into sales.
 The internet has empowered buyers.
 The first few stages of the buying journey happen online.
-Up to 60% of buyers research is done online.
-That before they contact a vendor for help.
-Therefore, marketing is playing an ever-increasing role in the selling process, nurturing these prospects, and passing them to sales when they are sales-ready.
+Up to 60% of buyers’ research is done online.
+That is before they contact a vendor for help.
+Therefore, marketing plays an ever-increasing role in the selling process, nurturing these prospects and passing them to sales when they are sales-ready.

 Marketing and sales alignment is really about the customer.
-Most organizations still believe in the perfect sales and marketing delineation: This is where marketing generates leads for sales, sales development reps then qualify these leads, to create opportunities that salespeople hopefully turn into revenue.
+Most organizations still believe in the perfect sales and marketing delineation: Marketing generates leads for sales, and sales development reps, then qualify these leads to create opportunities that salespeople hopefully turn into revenue.